One Year Without Therapy

 My therapist gave me names to identify my all-encompassing wordless despair, and everything she taught me, I write about here, so you too can have the tools and language to identify your invisible pain.

 R’s expertise, manner, guidance, and methods saved my life.
 There is no getting around that.
-Without her, and without my sister Kara, who has stood by me through all serious bouts of clinical depression and panic attacks, I am certain I would not be alive today writing these words.
+Without her, and without my sister Kara, who has stood by me through all severe bouts of clinical depression and panic attacks, I am sure I would not be alive today writing these words.

-Today, I want to tell you why I started therapy and what I learned.
+Today, I want to tell you why I started therapy and what I learned in the 23 years I spent.

 Join How to Live